Disclaimer: People reading health related information on cleanairtas.com should work out what is best for them and act accordingly.

 The main reason according to authorities is because there is a shortage of masks and respirators and these are required for front-line workers.

-Agreed, but face masks for front-line workers are supplied from our national medical stockpile and people sourcing their own certified surgical masks or P2/N95 respirators should not reduce these numbers in any way for front-line workers.
+Agreed, but face masks for front-line workers are supplied from our national medical stockpile in Australia and people sourcing their own certified surgical masks or P2/N95 respirators should not reduce these numbers in any way for front-line workers.

 To bolster the argument not to wear face masks it is wrongly being claimed masks are ineffective.
 If they are ineffective for the public then it follows they must be ineffective for front-line workers but this is not the case.